 continue along the cycle path at field level: across the fields is the northern edge of Haarlem.

 after 400 m, stop at a cluster of trees with a small brick building (a pumping station).
 Go up the steps, on the right of the path.
-Cross the dike-top road, into a minor access road, going towards the housing.
+Cross the dike-top road, straight on into a minor access road.

 turn first left, into West laan.